juandapark/solitareGame/README.md

 	•	Basic drag-and-drop movement of cards between stacks.
 	•	A modular Game Manager that uses the Command Pattern to execute and undo player moves.
 	•	An ICommand interface for consistent move handling, allowing the system to remain extensible and clean.
-	•	A simple user interface.
+	•	A simple user interface and single point of entry for the game.

  What I’d Improve With More Time